cmdcolin/oddgenes/README.md

 ### VDJ Recombination

-VDJ recombination is a process of somatic recombination (using "recombination signal sequences") that is done in immune cells.
-Different gene segments of class "V", class "D", and class "J" exons (sometimes to exons are referred to as "genes" themselves) are somatically rearranged into coherent genes that are then transcribed and immune diversity.
+VDJ recombination is a process of somatic recombination that is done in immune cells.
+It recognizes certain "recombination signal sequences".
+Different gene segments of class "V", class "D", and class "J" exons (sometimes the exons are referred to as "genes" themselves in literature) are somatically rearranged into coherent genes that are then transcribed to create immune diversity.
 Splicing at the DNA level is not precise, with terminal transferase adding random nucleotides to further diversify the sequences

 https://en.wikipedia.org/wiki/V(D)J_recombination

 ### MHC region

 The MHC region is a very polymorphic region of the genome on chr6.
-I'm not personally aware of the intricacies of MHC beyond that it is a unique contributor of some additional hg38 alternative loci/contigs
+I'm not personally familiar with all the intricacies of MHC beyond that it is a unique contributor of some additional hg38 alternative loci/contigs due to it's high diversity

 - https://en.wikipedia.org/wiki/Major_histocompatibility_complex